-Whitebait nets cannot have a circumference of greater than 120 cm and must not be used with any devices capable of diverting fish into the net or stopping their escape.
+Whitebait nets cannot have a circumference of greater than 120 cm and must not be used in conjunction with any devices or structures capable of diverting fish into the net or stopping their escape.
+'Structures' include rocks, logs, or branches placed in the river to influence the movement of fish.